Risk Factors For Eating Disorders In Sports

 Early identification of athletes who may be at risk is relevant to prevention and may correlate with reduced long-term effects.
 Early intervention typically leads to better clinical outcomes, highlighting the importance of recognizing warning signs and implementing preventive measures in athletic environments.

-Assessing risk in different sports and disciplines
+Risk in different sports

 The prevalence of eating disorders varies across different sports and disciplines.
 Aesthetic sports such as gymnastics, figure skating, and diving, which place emphasis on appearance and body shape, may be associated with higher rates of disordered eating.
 Weight-class sports like wrestling and rowing also present unique considerations, as athletes may engage in rapid weight-loss or weight-gain practices to compete in specific categories.